fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_2.md

-In this chapter, we covered how to use `virtualenv` and `pip` to install pytest.
+In this lab, we covered how to use `virtualenv` and `pip` to install pytest.
 After that, we jumped into how to write tests, and the different ways to run them so that we can execute just the tests we are interested in.
 We had an overview of how pytest